top of page

 PRISMA Library of Life - Autism, Genetics and Genetic Testing

-Meet Bo, DiNA, and their friends as they explore how genetics helps us better understand autism and related neurodevelopmental conditions.
 The PRISMA Library of Life video is a key educational resource within our implementation science initiatives.
-Co-designed with our colleagues from the autism community, it is aimed for people on the autism spectrum, families, clinicians, and the broader community, and helps explain key concepts such as autism, genetics, and genetic testing in a clear and accessible way.
+Co-designed with members of the autism community, it is aimed for people on the autism spectrum, families, clinicians, and the broader community,

 Research